 - 4.1 Once the documents specified in B2.6 have been supplied, the Chair of the Appeal Board shall be appointed by the Vice Chancellor.
-The Academic Appeals Officer shall invite the Chair of the Board of Examiners to submit any additional information or evidence in support of the Review decision. - 4.2 When appointed, the Chair of the Appeal Board will, within 10 working days, satisfy himself or herself that the formal requirements for the lodging of an Appeal have been met. - 4.3 If, following scrutiny of the records and evidence relating to the Review and Appeal, the Chair considers that the formal requirements for lodging an Appeal and/or the grounds for Appeal have not been satisfied, the Appeal will not be considered further.
-The Academic Appeals Officer shall advise the student of this in writing.
+The Academic Appeals Officer shall invite the Chair of the Board of Examiners to submit any additional information or evidence in support of the Review decision. - 4.2 When appointed, the Chair of the Appeal Board will, within 10 working days, satisfy himself or herself that the formal requirements for the lodging of an

+- Appeal have been met.
+This does not include a review of the substantive case. - 4.3 If, following scrutiny of the records and evidence relating to the Review and Appeal, the Chair considers that the formal requirements for lodging an Appeal and/or the grounds for Appeal have not been satisfied, the Appeal will not be considered further.
+The Academic Appeals Officer shall advise the student of this in writing. - 4.4 In making their decision as to whether the formal requirements for lodging an Appeal and/or the grounds for Appeal have been satisfied, the Chair of the Appeal Board may seek further information or clarification from the Chair of the Board of Examiners through the process of Referral Back.